 Austin, TX, Schools Offering Auto Mechanic Courses

-Students in Austin have the opportunity to learn how to repair and maintain cars, trucks and various automotive systems through associate's degree and certificate programs offered at a community college and a trade school.
-In many cases, a certificate program will focus on a specific system or technology, so in some cases students might take pursue multiple certificates.
-More details about these schools and their auto mechanic programs are discussed below.
+Students in Austin have the opportunity to learn how to repair and maintain cars, trucks and various automotive systems through associate's degree and certificate programs offered at a community college.
+Certificate programs will often focus on a specific system or technology, so students might choose to pursue multiple certificates.
+More details about this school and its auto mechanic programs are discussed below.
 Find information about courses and program length.
-Facts about each school appear in the table at the end of the article.
+Facts about the school appear in the table provided.

-- Austin Community College is situated directly in downtown Austin.
-The college offers four certificate programs and one associate's degree program in automotive technology.
+- Austin Community College District is situated directly in downtown Austin.
+The college offers three certificate programs, one marketable skills award and one associate's degree program in automotive technology.

 Austin Community College District is a public, 2-year institution located in Austin, Texas.
-It has a student population of over 40,000 and a student-to-faculty ratio of 21:1.
+It has a student population of over 41,000 and a student-to-faculty ratio of 20:1 as of 2019.